JasonShen-SH/prune_mase/group3.md

 ## Post-prune Quantization & Huffman Coding

 Additionally, inspired by the methodology from[DEEP COMPRESSION: COMPRESSING DEEP NEURAL NETWORKS WITH PRUNING, TRAINED QUANTIZATION AND HUFFMAN CODING](https://arxiv.org/pdf/1510.00149.pdf), we've implemented **post-prune quantization** and **Huffman Coding**.

+The post-prune quantization convert the 32-bit float data into an 8-bit format with 4 bits allocated for the fractional part.

 By default, these two further model compression techniques are enabled, but you can choose to disable them by commenting <code>passes.quantize</code> and set <code>is_huffman = false</code>